Balm Bench

 For the Science Hippies

-In a finished formula, it behaves more like a structural scaffold than a plush emollient.
-It forms a light occlusive film and supports the crystal network of the balm, but if you push the percentage too high or cool the batch poorly, the payoff can turn draggy, brittle, or difficult to scoop.
+In a finished formula, it behaves more like a firming wax than a plush emollient.
+It forms a light occlusive film and helps the balm set firmer as it cools, but if you push the percentage too high or cool the batch poorly, the finished balm can turn draggy, brittle, or difficult to scoop.